-How to remove Excel passwords with VBA (all 5 types)
+How to remove Excel passwords (all 6 types)

 There is nothing more frustrating than finding out a previous employee has used passwords to protect an Excel file, and it turns out nobody else knows the password.
 Or maybe it’s worse when it’s your file, your password and you’ve forgotten it.
 Either way… you’re stuffed!
 However, before you give in, let me share some ideas on how to remove Excel passwords with VBA.